 As a result of the site reorganisation, re-positioning of the production facilities the project will result in an area of adjacent land been identified for residential development.

-This is an exciting project that will transformer Whitworths Ltd, the current production and warehouse facilities will deliver a world class environment for processing Dried Fruit Nuts and Seeds.
+This is an exciting project that will transform Whitworths Ltd, the current production and warehouse facilities will deliver a world class environment for processing Dried Fruit Nuts and Seeds.

 Note: Whitworths is the leading own label and branded supplier of dried fruit, nuts and seeds to the UK retail trade, with a turnover of c.£150m pa.